gordielachance/wp-soundsystem/readme.txt

 = Radios =

 Radios are how we call *live playlists*.
-Those playlists are synced with remote webpages or services, and are refreshed seamlessly after a short delay.
+Those playlists are synced with remote webpages or services (a Spotify URL, a XSPF file, etc.), and are synced seamlessly after a user-defined delay.

 [Check some Radios on Spiff Radio](http://spiff-radio.org/?post_type=wpsstm_live_playlist&tag=editors-pick&author=1)